Product|5 min read|April 6, 2026|Last updated:

 The Integration Goes Both Ways

 FalconClaw makes it easy to pull OpenClaw skills into Falcon.
 But we didn't stop there.
-The integration is bi-directional: NeuBird is available as a ClawHub skill itself, which means any OpenClaw user can invoke NeuBird's production operations capabilities directly from within their AI assistant — no context switching, no separate tool.
+The integration is bi-directional: NeuBird AI is available as a ClawHub skill itself, which means any OpenClaw user can invoke NeuBird AI's production operations capabilities directly from within their AI assistant, with no context switching and no separate tool.

 Here's what that looks like from the OpenClaw side: